VilonWebX/mesto/README.md

 3)Editing Photos: While Mesto doesn't currently offer in-app photo editing, it lays the groundwork for future enhancements that might include basic editing tools like cropping, resizing, and applying filters.

-4) Social Interaction - liking Photos:Mesto promotes engagement by allowing users to express appreciation for others' photos by like.
+4)Social Interaction - liking Photos:Mesto promotes engagement by allowing users to express appreciation for others' photos by like.

 link - https://vilonwebx.github.io/mesto/